rse-ops/gcp-django-template/docs/_docs/usage/interface.md

 ## Search

-For an unathenticated user, the search goes to the public search on the Stanford website.
-When logged in, it searches across projects.
+For an unathenticated user, the search goes to a public search When logged in, it searches across projects.

 ![interface-search.png]({{ site.baseurl }}/docs/usage/img/interface-search.png)